Constraining extra-fermion(s) from the Higgs boson data: Conclusions

 \section{Conclusions}

-We have learnt from varying the effective parameters of the Higgs rate fit that $c_t$ shifts lead to translations of the best-fit domains in the $\{ c_{\gamma\gamma},c_{gg} \}$ plane proportional to $\delta c_t$.
-This means that to constrain precisely the new loop-contributions to the $hgg$ and $h\gamma\gamma$ couplings, one has to determine simultaneously the top Yukawa coupling which might be an experimental challenge.
-The $c_{gg}$ determination relies as well significantly on $c_b$ for which extremely large values are not ruled out by the combination of present Higgs data; for that purpose, new Higgs reactions, like ${\rm gg \to h\bar b b}$, ${\rm h\to \bar b b}$, would be interesting to investigate experimentally.
+We have learnt from varying the effective parameters of the Higgs rate fit that shifts of the correction factor affecting the top quark Yukawa coupling, $c_t$, lead to translations of the best-fit domains in the $\{ c_{\gamma\gamma},c_{gg} \}$ plane ($c_{\gamma\gamma}$ and $c_{gg}$ parametrize respectively new loop-contributions to the $h\gamma\gamma$ and $hgg$ vertex) proportional to $\delta c_t$.
+This means that to constrain precisely the new loop-contributions to the $hgg$ and $h\gamma\gamma$ couplings, one has to determine simultaneously the top Yukawa coupling which might be an experimental challenge. \\ The $c_{gg}$ determination relies as well significantly on the correction factor affecting the bottom quark Yukawa coupling, namely $c_b$, for which extremely large values are not ruled out by the combination of present Higgs data; for that purpose, new Higgs reactions, like ${\rm gg \to h\bar b b}$, ${\rm h\to \bar b b}$, would be interesting to investigate experimentally.

 We have then considered the effective case of a single EF affecting the Higgs rates.
 It could for example be the lightest KK mode of some higher-dimensional theory and have dominant effects on collider physics; the lightest KK state effects are generically at least the strongest ones so assuming this state to be the sole one is quantitatively a good (starting) approximation.
 In contrast, within theories containing several crucial EF, one could of course combine the (different) single EF effects described here and there could be compensations. \\ In this basic single EF framework, significant constraints have been placed on extra-leptons.
 We have also found that the Higgs rate measurements put non-trivial constraints on $c_{\gamma\gamma}$ and $c_{gg}$ for $b'$, $t'$ states able to mix with the SM $b$, $t$ quarks.
 Regarding unmixed EF candidates [still with same color number as SM quarks], it is remarkable that, due to the $c_{\gamma\gamma}-c_{gg}$ correlations, the Higgs fit can potentially constrain intervals of absolute electric charges independently of the ${\rm SU(2)_L}$ representations, Yukawa couplings and masses for the EF.
 Another related result is that, among any possible components of SM quark multiplet extensions, the $q_{-7/3}$ field is the one preferred by the fit.
 The Higgs rate fit also allows to constrain significantly the EF Yukawa couplings for $m_{q'}$ values up to $\sim 200$~TeV, and, points out at $68.27\%{\rm C.L.}$ an {\it extra-dysfermiophilia} [condition (\ref{Eq:ExtraDYS})] for any single $q'$ quark (independently of $Q_{q'}$ as long as it does not approach non-perturbative couplings).